Expanding Your Affiliate Programme Globally: What You Need to Know

 Affiliate marketing maturity differs globally, so identifying affiliate partners to work with depends on market knowledge.
 We recommend focusing on smaller achievements and meeting goals incrementally in each region first.
 Brands should also ensure team members are physically present in the new environment.

 There is no instruction manual when it comes to expanding globally.
-If an affiliate programme in one region is experiencing an upward trend, it could be time to reallocate resources and pivot focus.
+If an affiliate program in one region is experiencing an upward trend, it could be time to reallocate resources and pivot focus.
 Timeframes can change unexpectedly, and you might find relationship-building with partners varies globally.

 Be realistic with your goals from the beginning.
 Strategies will need to be implemented, tested and improved, which takes time.
 Cultural nuances are equally as important.
 Some cultures prefer face-to-face contact with clients and partners to close deals, which could involve a travel commitment and investment.

-Sharing any challenges impacting performance can help to generate new learnings, and tracking should be optimised by all team members to help measure success in the region.
+Sharing any challenges impacting performance can help to generate new learnings, and tracking should be optimized by all team members to help measure success in the region.
 Weekly calls across time zones to share any regional developments can be a great way to keep everyone on the same page.

 High quality partners can offer insider knowledge about the market, cultural nuances and even share expert knowledge about local messaging for promotional materials.
 Breaking into a new market is often more successful with a program management team who are already active in the region.